lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

 >[!NOTE]
 >
->Configuring AEM Assets with Brand Portal via Adobe Developer Console is supported on AEM Assets cloud service, AEM Assets 6.3 and above.
+>Configuring AEM Assets with Brand Portal via Adobe Developer Console is supported on AEM Assets as a Cloud Service, AEM Assets 6.3 and above.

 ### Prerequisites to configure AEM Assets with Brand Portal {#prerequisites}